viamrobotics/micro-rdk/micro-rdk-installer/README.md

 1. Find your robot part at https://app.viam.com.
 Then navigate to the **Setup** tab
 2. Regardless of your operating system, select **Mac** and press the button that appears in Step 2 to download the Viam app config for your robot
 3. Run: `./micro-rdk-installer write-flash --app-config=<file path to the viam.json file downloaded in previous step>`
-    1. To see the micro-RDK server logs through the serial connection, add `--monitor`
+    1. To see the `viam-micro-server` logs through the serial connection, add `--monitor`
     2. If the program cannot auto-detect the serial port to which your ESP32 is connected, you may be prompted to select the correct one among a list

 ## Common Problems

 ### Linux Port Permissions

 If a "Permission Denied" or similar port error occurs, first check the connection of the ESP32 to the machine's USB port.
 If connected and the error persists, run `sudo usermod -a -G dialout $USER` to add the current user to the `dialout` group, then try again.

 ### MacOS Executable Permissions